 Symptoms we treat

-If any of these sound like your experience, acupuncture is worth a conversation.
-This isn't a diagnosis, your first visit is.
+If any of these sound familiar, acupuncture is worth a conversation.
+This list isn't a diagnosis, your first visit is.

 Why acupuncture works here

-Three layers at once, local, segmental, and central, chosen for what your body is asking for.
+We work three layers at once, local, segmental, and central, chosen for what your body needs that day.

 From first visit to plan

-Every patient gets the same unhurried four-beat rhythm, the first visit includes a complimentary consultation.
+Every patient moves through the same four unhurried steps, and the first visit includes a consultation.

 The clinical picture